Value Investing – Primary Tenet of Business (Lesson 5)

 During the next four lessons, this is covered in more detail with more examples and illustrations.
 At this point, members of this program begin to understand that the underlying buy and sell triggers are a function of some good research, analysis and the creation of a set of metrics.
 The good news is that the student doesn’t have to continuously update their metrics formula.
 It is merely refined each year, typically once the annual reports are presented from the respective members within the pool of investments.
 The buy discounts and the sell points are merely adjusted for each member and the new cycle begins.

 For many of you, you may feel some sense of apprehension related to creating a set of metrics for a pool of investments.
 Phase Two will walk you through this and even those of you without a formal business education or background will easily grasp the respective formulas used as the lessons demonstrate how to find the information.
-There is nothing advanced about this; it is presented at the level of a first year college student along with spreadsheets with the formulas built in for you.
+There is nothing advanced about this; it is presented at the level of a sophomore student in college.
+It includes spreadsheets with the formulas built in for you.
 All you have to do is just pull the basic pieces of data from financial statements and insert them in the spreadsheet and get your results.
-All of this is provided in the Lessons with Phase Two of this program.
+All of this is provided with the lessons in Phase Two of this program.

 The end result is a high level of confidence that your metrics produce a good model to follow and now it is simply a matter of patience to earn your wealth.